-One of the restrictions of this study is the lack of data about the evolution of traffic volume on the locations studied, or the evolution of motorised traffic and bicyclist traffic.
+One of the restrictions of this study is the lack of data about the evolution of traffic volume on the locations studied, particularly the evolution of motorised traffic and bicyclist traffic.
 By using a large comparison group it was possible to account for both general trends in traffic volume as well as possible evolutions in modal choice.
-In addition, one cannot exclude the effect of roundabouts on bicyclists' exposure.
-Although there is no evidence of such at present, it is possible that some bicyclists will change their route after the construction of a roundabout, either resulting in an increased use of the roundabout or a decrease in the use, depending on personal preferences.
+But, at a local scale level, one cannot exclude the effect of roundabouts on exposure, for motorised traffic as well as for bicyclists.
+Although there is no evidence of such at present, it is possible that some bicyclists or car drivers will change their route choice after the construction of a roundabout, either resulting in an increased use of the roundabout or a decrease in the use, depending on personal preferences.
 Either changes in the route choice could make the results in this study weaker (if roundabouts attract bicyclists this would create a higher risk exposure for bicyclists at the site, but a corresponding lower risk elsewhere, in which case we are too pessimistic in our estimates) but the results might also be stronger (if bicyclists use roundabouts less than the previous type of intersection, in which case our estimations are even too modest).
 As no data on bicyclists' exposure were available, we couldn't account for possible changes in the choice of route.
 Further research in this area is nevertheless recommended.